Last Updated July 3, 2020

 Events and Conferences

-At this time, the CDC recommends that for the next 8 weeks, organizers cancel or postpone in-person events that consist of 10 people or more throughout the U.S.
+At this time, the CDC recommends that organizers cancel or postpone in-person events that consist of 50 people or more throughout the U.S.

 Preventing Transmission of Diseases